solo-io/gloo-ref-arch/platform/prog-delivery/two-phased-with-os-gloo/README.md

     serviceName: echo
     serviceNamespace: echo
     servicePort: 8080
+    subsetSpec:
+      selectors:
+        - keys:
+            - version
 ```

+Here, we're setting up subsets based on the `version` label.
+We don't have to use this in our routes, but later
+we'll start to use it to support our canary workflow.

 We can now create a route to this upstream in Gloo by defining a **virtual service**: